Kiran2300/my-custom-css-framework/README.md

 # Foundation-Based Custom CSS Framework

 Overview
 This project is built using the **Foundation CSS Framework** combined with **Sass**.
 It’s designed to provide a flexible, customizable, and modern front-end framework for building responsive web pages.
-The framework offers styles for common HTML elements and a variety of utility classes to streamline development.
+The framework offers styles for common HTML elements and a variety of utility classes to streamline development..

 ## Table of Contents